Fréro Delavega: Jérémy Frérot

 Jérémy Frérot ([ʒeʁemi fʁeʁo]) was born in Bruges, Gironde, southwestern France on 17 March 1990.
 He started playing guitar at age of 17.
 He studied for a degree in Science and Techniques of Physical and Sporting Activities (in French Sciences et techniques des activités physiques et sportives (STAPS)).
 He was an avid sportsman practicing surfing, rugby and judo and studied to become a teacher in physical education.
-But he didn't complete preferring in able to consecrate his time to music.
+But he didn't complete his studies, preferring to concentrate his effort into music.

 He was working as an education assistant at Collège la Grange aux Belles in Paris when he auditioned to The Voice: la plus belle voix, French version of The Voice.

 In 2018, Frérot released his solo album Matriochka.
 Two singles were released from the album, "Revoir" and "Tu donnes".
 The album and both singles charted in France and Belgium.
 The album further reached number 12 in SNEP French Albums Chart and #29 in Belgium's francophone charts.

 In 2020, Jérémy Frérot collaborated with the duo Madame Monsieur who featured him in their song "Comme un voleur".

 In February 2021, he released his second album Meilleure vie.

 He partnered with swimming athlete Laure Manaudou since 2015.
 The couple had a child in July 2017.
 Frérot had a boy, Lou, from a previous relation.
 Jérémy and Laure officially married on 12 May 2018.